K-Scorpio/scorpiosec/content/en/posts/THM-Rabbit_Store.md

 > The vulnerability we exploited is known as a mass assignment vulnerability.
 It occurs when an API allows the modification of fields that should not be directly manipulated by users, such as sensitive or internal attributes.

+### Exploiting SSRF

 We can upload a file from our computer or from an url.

 ![access to /dashboard/active](/images/THM-RabbitStore/dashboard_active.png)

 ![upload files from url option](/images/THM-RabbitStore/upload_url.png)

- A feature accepting a user submitted URL can possibly mean a SSRF vulnerability so let's test that.
+A feature accepting a user submitted URL can possibly mean an SSRF vulnerability so let's test that.

 We create a test file and start a python server on our local machine.